Muffinz1/alx-low_level_programming/0x18-dynamic_libraries/README.md

-this file is a read me file regarding the scripts written in the dynamic liberary directory this directory has a dynamic liberary and some bash scripts that automate the liberary
+this file is a read me file regarding the scripts written in the dynamic library directory this directory has a dynamic library and some bash scripts that automate the library